One-on-One Help: Friday Open Labs

 That era now seems like ancient history.
 Stanford in the 21st century operates a multitude of enterprise business systems that enable individual staff to perform dozens of different administrative tasks quickly and efficiently from their desktops.

 As technology has sped up processes and increased productivity, the expectation for staff to learn and use a greater number of information systems has also increased.
-University IT provides several services to help staff keep up with this need, and a critical one is the weekly Open Lab held every Friday from 9 a.m. to noon at Birch Hall.
+University IT provides several services to help staff keep up with this need, and a critical one is the weekly Open Lab held every Friday from 9 a.m. to noon.
+The Open Lab is held at 3145 Porter Drive (Opal Room) on the first Friday of the month, and at 215 Panama Street (Birch Hall Lab B) on the remaining Fridays in the month.

 Drop in and get help